 The Swedish song heard in Control's first scene is "Land, du välsignade" (Blessed Country) sung by Jussi Björling.
-The director Tomas Alfredson is Swedish; however the song also serves as an indication of Control's patriotism.
+Tomas Alfredson is Swedish.
+However, the song also serves as an indication of Control's patriotism.

-Writer John le Carré partially based his famous George Smiley character on a friend, the Lincoln College tutor and Oxford University don, the Reverend Vivian Green.
-Smiley was also based on le Carré's boss at Mi5, Lord Clanmorris, who wrote crime novels under the pseudonym of John Bingham.
+John le Carré partially based his famous George Smiley character on a friend, the Lincoln College tutor and Oxford University don, the Reverend Vivian Green.
+Smiley was also based on le Carré's boss at MI5, Lord Clanmorris, who wrote crime novels under the pseudonym of John Bingham.

-This movie remake was made and released thirty-two years after the renowned TV series Tinker Tailor Soldier Spy (1979), just under thirty years after its sequel Smiley's People (1982) and thirty-seven years after the 'Tinker, Tailor, Soldier, Spy' novel was first published in 1974.
+This second adaptation was released thirty-two years after the renowned television series Tinker Tailor Soldier Spy (1979), just under thirty years after its sequel Smiley's People (1982), and thirty-seven years after the novel was published.

 Second filmed adaptation of a John le Carré novel to have a score composed by Alberto Iglesias.
 His first was for The Constant Gardener (2005).
 Both music scores were Oscar nominated in the Best Music Score category, for the Academy Award for Best Achievement in Music Written for Motion Pictures, Original Score.